 The Bank of England’s monetary policy committee has voted unanimously to keep the base rate at 0.75 per cent.

-The rate has stayed at this level since it was raised from 0.50 per cent in early August last year.
+The rate has stayed at this level since it was raised from 0.50 per cent in early August this year.

-Santander chief economist Frances Haque says: “The decision to hold rates was widely expected by both the market and commentators, given the continued uncertainty around Brexit.”
+Santander UK chief economist Frances Haque comments: “The decision to hold rates was widely expected by both the market and commentators, given the continued uncertainty over Brexit.”